InochiFumetsu/district_12/README.md

 _for general instructions on installing python modules see_:

   > https://docs.python.org/3/installing/index.html
 ___

 #### Using Study-PY:

 - Study-PY's batch interface and user interface include prompts and instructions to guide the user through using the program.
-- Aslong as all instructions are followed, the program will run as intended.
+- As long as all instructions are followed, the program will run as intended.
 Ensure all instructions were followed from the Installation/Running section above before attempting to use the program.
 - Also ensure that before use a .txt or .csv file is prepared with the first row consisting of headers and each of the corresponding columns are values of that header.
 Before using the batch interface prepare a .txt file where each line (ordered) is a line of command inputs, each input on each line should be separated by a semicolon (see example below).

     <example>